SpectralFlame/PHExt/README.md

 ## What's new in v1.0.1?

   * [pokeheroes.com/palpad](https://pokeheroes.com/palpad) is now a full page dedicated to palpad.
+  * A golden palpad icon is added in the userbar to go to [pokeheroes.com/palpad](https://pokeheroes.com/palpad)
   * Able to send images via the palpad page using [img]someurl.jpg[/img]

+## What is being worked on

+  * Groupchats
+  * Being able to pin chats

 # Requirements